Subscribing to Planetary Variables

 Product descriptions and identifiers

-Biomass Proxy is a fusion of microwave and optical satellite imagery, using the advantages of each to accurately estimate relative above-ground crop biomass regardless of cloud cover and at a high spatial resolution (10m x 10m).
+Crop Biomass is a fusion of microwave and optical satellite imagery, using the advantages of each to accurately estimate relative above-ground crop biomass regardless of cloud cover and at a high spatial resolution (10 m x 10 m).
 It integrates microwave data from the European Space Agency (ESA) Sentinel-1A satellites and optical images from its Sentinel-2 satellites.
 Planet then fuses the output from these combined data sources using an algorithm designed to provide a reliable measurement of crop biomass over agricultural areas under all circumstances.
 This is a relative measure of biomass, so each pixel value has a value of 0 (low biomass) to 1 (high biomass).
 The product is provided daily and near real time.

-Review an example of subscribing to Biomass Proxy Planetary Variables using the Subscriptions API.
+Review an example of subscribing to Crop Biomass Planetary Variables using the Subscriptions API.

 Land Surface Temperature

 Its rich archive and spatial granularity enable more accurate data accounting for regional variations over time.
 The ability to provide cloud-free readings consistently allows organizations to gather better intelligence on a range of phenomena, from monitoring urban heat stress to optimized planting dates for crop production.
-In combination with other datasets, such as Soil Water Content, Land Surface Temperature data can provide critical insights into the state of the environment.
+In combination with other datasets, such as Soil Water Content and Land Surface Temperature, data can provide critical insights into the state of the environment.

 Review an example of subscribing to Land Surface Temperature Planetary Variables using the Subscriptions API.